About Leukoderma

 - Age: Leukoderma can develop at any age, but it often starts before the age of 20.

-- Race: People with darker skin tones, including Black and Indigenous individuals, are more susceptible to developing leukoderma.
+- Skin Tone: People with darker skin tones are more susceptible to developing leukoderma.

 - Family history: Having a close relative with leukoderma increases the risk of developing the condition.